 Top 5 Must-do (Historic) Activities In Beijing

-If you are heading to China then chances are you will spend some time in the capital.
-Now, I’m a bit biased as I lived in Beijing so it will forever be my favourite city in the world, but I firmly believe that it should not be missed off anyone’s itinerary.
+If you are heading to China, then chances are you will spend some time in the capital.
+Now, I’m a bit biased as I lived in Beijing, so it will forever be my favourite city in the world, but I firmly believe that it should not be missed off anyone’s itinerary.

 Beijing is a one-of-a-kind city that seamlessly blends ancient history and modern architecture.
 You can explore the old streets by day and sip cocktails in a rooftop bar by night.
-There is so much to do here you won’t get bored; I would recommend spending at least 3 days here, but ideally much longer if you can.
+There is so much to do here, you won’t get bored; I would recommend spending at least 3 days here, but ideally much longer if you can.

-I couldn’t cram everything into one post so I have split it into two.
+I couldn’t cram everything into one post, so I have split it into two.
 Beijing is an absolute treasure trove of historical wonders.
 So, here are the top five things you absolutely shouldn’t miss in Beijing.

 1. The Forbidden City

-This is one of the most popular activities to do in Beijing so be warned it does get busy!
-This massive palace complex was home to emperors for nearly 500 years, and it’s packed with grand halls, intricate courtyards, and a whole lot of history.
 Get yourself a guide or audio guide if you want to learn all about it, but it is just as magnificent exploring at your own pace and finding some amazing photo opportunities.

 2. The Great Wall

-Every time I go to the Great Wall I am truly amazed by just how magnificent it is.
 It is worth putting a day aside to visit a section and head out of the city.
-The further you go the quieter it gets.
-Which section you pick depends on a few factors, how accessible you need it to be, how far you want to travel and whether you want it to be restored or not.
+The further you go, the quieter it gets.
+Which section you pick depends on a few factors: how accessible you need it to be, how far you want to travel and whether you want it to be restored or not.

 My favourite sections are: